James & Frances COLERIDGE of Ottery St Mary

 There are records of the deaths of James & Frances:

-James COLERIDGE, aged 75, was buried on 16th January 1836 in Ottery St Mary.
+James COLERIDGE – Burial 16th January 1836 in Ottery St Mary, aged 75.

 The following notice appeared in the Exeter & Plymouth Gazette on 16th January 1836: